facebook/create-react-app/README.md

 **You’ll need to have Node >= 4 on your machine**.
 We recommend to use Node >= 6 and npm >= 3 for faster installation speed and better disk usage.
 You can use [n](https://github.com/creationix/nvm#usage) to easily switch the Node versions between different projects.

 **This tool doesn’t assume a Node backend**.
 The Node installation is only required for the build tools that rely on it locally, such as Webpack and Babel.
-The output folder includes an `index.html` and a minified `.js` bundle so you can host them anywhere you like.
+The output folder includes an `index.html`, a minified `.js` bundle, and bundled images and css, so you can host them anywhere you like.

 ## Why Use This?

-**If you’re getting started** with React, use this tool to automate the build of your app.
-You can get an app running with React, JSX, and ES6 in minutes.
-You don’t have to learn the configuration format of Babel, Webpack, and ESLint, or manage their versions.
-There is no configuration file, and this tool is the only build dependency in your `package.json`.
+**If you’re getting started** with React, use `create-react-app` to automate the build of your app.
+There is no configuration file, and `react-scripts` is the only extra build dependency in your `package.json`.
+Your environment will have everything you need to build a modern React app:

+* React, JSX, and ES6 support
+* Language extras beyond ES6 like the object spread operator
+* A dev server that lints for common errors
+* Import css and image files directly from JavaScript
+* Autoprefixed CSS, so you don't need `-webkit` prefixes
+* A `build` script to bundle js, css, and images for production, with sourcemaps

 **The feature set is intentionally limited**.
 It doesn’t support advanced features such as server rendering or CSS modules.
 Currently, it doesn’t support testing either.
 The tool is also **non-configurable** because it is hard to provide a cohesive experience and easy updates across a set of tools when the user can tweak anything.